Niels Shoe Meulman

-Niels Shoe Meulman is a Dutch visual artist, graffiti writer, graphic designer and art director.
+Niels "Shoe" Meulman (born 25 September 1967) is a Dutch visual artist, graffiti writer, graphic designer, and art director associated with graffiti and calligraffiti.

 Biography

+Early life and graffiti career

-Meulman was born and raised in Amsterdam.
-He began tagging as Shoe in 1979 and was a graffiti artist.
-During the 1980s, Shoe met New York artists like DONDI, Rammellzee and Haze in Amsterdam.
-Inspired by their New York style graffiti, he joined the graffiti crew Crime Time Kings with French artist Bando and British artist Mode2.
-He also met Keith Haring in 1986, while Haring was staring at the wall piece "Better Times" that Meulman painted in Amsterdam.
-Meulman recalls: "Keith drew something in my black book.
+Meulman was born in 1967 in Amsterdam, Netherlands.
+In 1979, he began his career as a graffiti artist under the tag name "Shoe".
+During the 1980s, Meulman met many New York artists visiting the Netherlands, including DONDI, Rammellzee, and Haze.
+Inspired by New York-style graffiti, he joined the crew Crime Time Kings with French artist Bando and British artist Mode2.

+Meulman met Keith Haring in 1986, when Haring observed Meulman's wall piece Better Times.
+Meulman recalled, "Keith drew something in my black book.
 Which ended up stolen, but I managed to get it back a couple of years later – but without his drawing for me.
-That drawing turned up at a Christie’s auction in 1994 and was bought by a French collector."
+That drawing turned up at a Christie's auction in 1994 and was bought by a French collector."